Skip to main content

 Ceramides are your skin’s best friend

 Ceramides are naturally occurring lipids (fats) in the skin that can also be found in some moisturizers and skincare products.
-They can help repair and strengthen the skin’s protective barrier, so adding a product with ceramides to your skincare routine might help.
+They can help repair and strengthen the skin’s protective barrier, so adding a product with ceramides to your skincare routine may help.³¹

-Heavier, richer moisturizers such as EltaMD Intense Moisturizer or CeraVe Healing Ointment can help lock in moisture and provide a defensive barrier to shield your skin against cold wind.
-A thick cream containing hyaluronic acid or glycerin (which helps the skin draw in and retain moisture) can also be helpful.
+Heavier, richer moisturizers can help lock in moisture and provide a defensive barrier to shield your skin against cold wind.
+A thick cream containing hyaluronic acid or glycerin—which helps the skin draw in and retain moisture—can also be helpful.³²

 5 Dermatologist Approved Tips To Reduce Facial Redness